-Zika has been found in breast milk, and the Centers for Disease Control and Prevention has confirmed the virus can be transmitted during labor, sexual contact, blood transfusion or lab exposure, but we don't yet know if Zika can be passed on through nursing.
-Because data on pregnant women infected with Zika is limited, Bustillo says it's also unknown whether every pregnant woman who contracts Zika will pass the virus on to her fetus.
+Zika has been found in breast milk, and the Centers for Disease Control and Prevention has confirmed the virus can be transmitted during labor, sexual contact, blood transfusion or lab exposure, but infant Zika virus infection associated with breastfeeding has not been reported.
+And the CDC continues to encourage women who may have been exposed to Zika to breastfeed.

 Without a vaccine or treatment yet, Ross says the best prevention method is to avoid traveling to areas where Zika outbreaks are occurring.
-The CDC regularly updates its website, and there are currently some two dozen countries on the list, plus areas in the U.S. itself.
+The CDC regularly updates its website, and there are currently some two dozen countries on the list, plus areas in the U.S. itself including Texas and Florida.
 If you are traveling to these areas, it's crucial that you wear protective clothing and mosquito repellent.

 There is an incubation period for the Zika virus of three to 12 days.
 If you experience symptoms associated with the virus, visit your doctor, and treat the symptoms as you normally would.
 "Infected persons should get plenty of rest, drink plenty of fluids to prevent dehydration and treat fever with common medications," Bustillo says.
 "The best way to prevent infection is to avoid mosquito bites.
 Personal protective measures include applying mosquito repellent, wearing long sleeves and long pants and staying indoors.
 Window and door screens and mosquito nets help to minimize contact between mosquitoes and people.
 Since mosquito larvae breed in standing water, every effort should be made to avoid allowing standing water to collect outdoors, as in buckets, bottles and flowerpots."